rylenko/se/README.md

 $ vega <path>
 ```

-The control keys are very simple:
+General keys:

-- `CTRL+s` for save.
+- `CTRL+s` - save.
-- `CTRL+q` for exit.
+- `CTRL+q` - quit.
 If you changed the file, you will need to either save it or press this key several times.

+Navigation keys:

+- `CTRL+g` - go to line by its number.
-- `CTRL+/` for search.
+- `CTRL+/` - start or end search.
-- `ESC` to stop searching.

 # Why